Nurturing Talent

 ESS can therefore fulfill either the group 3 or , or alternatively this course enables you to satisfy the requirements of both subjects groups simultaneously while studying this course.

-Standard Level include
+Standard Level includes:

 IB Diploma subject brief ESS SL